onomondo/nrf-softsim/README.md

 west flash
 ```

-> [!IMPORTANT]
-> This repository have transitioned to Zephyr Sysbuild.
->
-> Please ensure that West is configured accordingly or that you build the project using the --sysbuild argument.
->
-> Feel free to raise an issue or contribute to this repository if you experience any issue with the migration to Sysbuild.

 ## Prerequisites
 ### Get access to your free Onomondo SoftSIM profile
 SoftSIM profiles are delivered through our API.
 As this can be a bit cumbersome, we've developed a small tool to make this process easier.
 The tool is available at [sofsim-cli](https://github.com/onomondo/onomondo-softsim-cli).
 Additional instructions can be found in the CLI repository.